exydata/exydata-cli/README.md

 # Voltmetrix CLI

-This CLI allows you to interact with Voltmetrix platform.
+This CLI allows you to interact with the Voltmetrix platform.
 You can do the following:

 - Create a new Voltmetrix account
 - Confirm / Validate your new account